ellaism/ellaism.org/_docs/install.md

 Now you can use dapps directly.
 For example, try out [Token Factory](https://tokenfactory.surge.sh) which allows you to create a new tokens in minutes.

-## Unverified Applications

-Applications below are probably not scams, but we cannot yet say with certain that it is safe due to various reasons.
-We actively try to work with the authors to address those issues.

-* [Ellagem](https://github.com/ellaism-io/ellagem): A Windows desktop wallet for Ellaism.
-The distributed binary is currently not built from a trusted source.
-We're working with the author to fix this issue.